 In the new version of Windows 10, Microsoft introduced a new feature called Reserved Storage.
-As you can tell from the feature name itself, Reserved Storage puts aside some amount of space so that it can be used by the system to update and upgrade your system.
+As you can tell from the feature name itself, Reserved Storage puts aside some amount of space so that the system can use it to update and upgrade your system.
 Additionally, the reserved storage is also used for temporary files, system apps, and system cache.

 The main intention of the reserved storage feature is to avoid “your disk is full” or “low disk space” notifications while updating or upgrading Windows or other system files and apps.
+The only problem with Reserved Storage is that it can occupy a lot of disk space.
+If you are already low on disk space, allotting that much space to feature that doesn’t get used often is a waste.
 If you don’t like this behavior, you can disable reserved storage on Windows 10.

 How Much Storage Space is Set Aside for Reserved Storage